square-computersetup/square-computersetup.github.io/_includes/das.md

 {% include figure url="/assets/images/das-trouble.jpg" image_path="/assets/images/das-trouble.jpg" %}

 If you see __We're having trouble identifying your device__, it means your device did not present a valid certificate.
-Please join the new hire onboarding session or visit __go/devicehelp__ to get this resolved.
-Note: Please include the serial number of your laptop.
+[Please contact IT for help, so you can access Block's systems correctly](/help)

 {% include figure url="/assets/images/das-update.jpg" image_path="/assets/images/das-update.jpg" %}